 I am an award winning freelance travel writer and anthropologist passionate for European, Atlantic, and Mediterranean cultures.

-Widely published in travel, food and wine, outdoors and adventure, archaeology, spiritual, and cross-cultural topics, I have lived and traveled in the diverse cultures of Europe, North Africa, Southwest Asia, and across North America.
+Widely published in travel, food and wine, outdoors and adventure, archaeology, spiritual, pilgrimage, and other cross-cultural topics, I have lived and traveled in the diverse cultures of Europe, North Africa, Southwest Asia, and across North America.

 My primary writing forms and genres are travel narratives, guides, memoirs, profiles, and essays for books, magazines, and websites.
 My literary agent is Laura Strachan of Strachan Literary Agency who represents me for all book length works except for travel guides.